 The entire team at QHAH would like to sincerely thank you for your anticipated understanding of the precautions we must take in order to do our job(s) and your continued support of our small business.
 We will always treat your pet(s) with the love and standard of care that you are custom to, actually even more so (if thats possible) because this is strange and scary for them too.

 We are all doing what we can to stay safe & this will only last as long as it is necessary.
-Sincerely, Judie Paulauski DVM and the entire team at Quarry Hills Animal Hospital Jennifer, Rose, Diana, Cassaundra, Nikki and Gerry If your pet(s) need urgent care outside of our TEMPORARY reduced schedule please call either the VCA in Weymouth at 781-337-6622 or the Angell Animal Medical Center in Boston at 617-522-7282.
+Sincerely, Judie Paulauski DVM and the entire team at Quarry Hills Animal Hospital Jennifer, Rose, Diana, Cassaundra, Leah and Gerry If your pet(s) need urgent care outside of our TEMPORARY reduced schedule please call either the VCA in Weymouth at 781-337-6622 or the Angell Animal Medical Center in Boston at 617-522-7282.
 Please let them know we are your primary care doctor and we will contact you the next business day if additional care is needed.